ralucaj/mlops_project/README.md

 To implement and train this model architecture, we will be using the built-in `VisionTransformer` class from [Kornia](https://kornia.readthedocs.io/en/latest/index.html), a differentiable computer vision library for PyTorch.
-We will be training on the [ISIC challenge dataset](https://www.kaggle.com/c/siim-isic-melanoma-classification/data), a collection of ~33.000 training and ~11.000 validation dermoscopy images, annotated by expert dermatologists as malignant (cancerous) or benign (non-cancerous).
+We will be training on the [512x512] resized [ISIC challenge dataset](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512), a collection of ~33.000 training and ~11.000 validation dermoscopy images, annotated by expert dermatologists as malignant (cancerous) or benign (non-cancerous).